helloworldless/davidagood.com/content/blog/clean-code-or-not/index.md

 So for a time, I was questioning: does clean code really matter?
 Is it a waste of time?
 Merely a hindrance to moving fast and meeting deadlines?

-Well here's what I say: clean code is the only way.
+Well here's what I say: **clean code is the only way***.
 Engineers who do not believe this are simply ignorant.

-I can only think of a few exceptions:
+*I can only think of a few exceptions:

-1. some early stage startup where shipping fast is an exitential matter
+1. Some early stage startup where shipping fast is an existential matter
-1. writing throwaway code
+1. Writing throwaway code
-1. all the stakeholders coming to a decision to kick the can down the road and make this someone else's problem for another day

-#3 above is a slippery slope.
-For me, the engineering team should make a strong argument against
-in such a discussion.
+1. All the stakeholders coming to a decision to kick the can down the road and make this someone else's problem for another day.
+This is a slippery slope.
+For me, the engineering team should make a strong argument against in such a discussion.

 I will concede that there is a tradeoff between quality and timeliness.
 Perfect is the enemy of good.
 In the real world, there are deadlines.
 The project management triangle is real.
 There is